arow-oss/arow.info-blog/preprocessed-site/posts/2017-03-25-servant-on-heroku.markdown

 application.
 The `Dockerfile` lists all the steps to build the application and create a reusable image.

-If you take a look at the `Dockerfile` you can see that it is performing the following steps:
+If you take a look at the `Dockerfile`, you can see that it is performing the following steps:

 1. Install required packages with `apt-get`.